aaronater10/sfcparse/README.md

 ### Exporting/Appending:
 It simply sends string data to a file.
 It may be used for any string data file output.

+### Formatting:
+Simply formats any dict, list, set, or tuple to a clean multiline structure, and return it as str.
+It can be exported to a file neatly.
 ___

 # Tutorial Videos (New):